 The pronated posture increases internal rotation of the lower limb and reduces the efficiency of the feet during gait.
 This causes the hip muscles, namely the gluteus muscles, to compensate by working extra hard.
 Over time, the gluteus muscles become tight and develop trigger points, also known as knots.
-Trigger points are hard lumps in a muscle with reduced blood supply.
-This causes the affected muscle to fatigue much quicker than normal, developing a lingering dull ache in the hip area.
+Overused muscles tend to fatigue much faster than healthy, supple muscles.
+This results in a dull ache lingering around the hip area.

-3️⃣ Too much of a particular activity – we have seen school-aged kids with hip pain, which sometimes can get overlooked as “growing pains”.
-For adults, hip pain can occur as a result of too much training too soon, sitting down too much, and being on the feet too much, etc. Identifying aggravating activities is important as it helps us regulate the amount of activity you should do while recovering.
+We have seen school-aged kids with hip pain, which sometimes can get overlooked as “growing pains”.
+For adults, hip pain can occur as a result of too much too soon, sitting down too much, and being on the feet too much, etc. Identifying aggravating activities is important as it helps us regulate the amount of activity you should do while recovering.

-What can we do about it?
+What can you do about it?

-1️⃣ Foam rolling + stretching – Foam rolling is an effective way to knead the trigger points away.
-We recommend rolling before and after exercise.
+Foam rolling is an effective way to relieve muscle tightness.
+We recommend rolling before and after exercise/work.
 Stretching helps to lengthen the shortened muscle and works well together with rolling.

-3️⃣ Supportive shoes + orthotics – strong heel, strong sole – these are the two main things when it comes to supportive shoes.
+Strong heel, strong sole – these are the two main things when it comes to supportive shoes.
 Keep in mind that every brand can make both good and bad shoes.
 Checking them is the key.
 For those who need more pronation control, orthotics are highly effective in doing the job.

 We can go on and on about this, but we hope this short post has given you some insight into the causes and management of hip pain.
 If you, or you know someone, that needs help with hip pain, let us know – we will be happy to help!